chmlee/ream-doc-v2/docs/Contribution/Note.md

 ## Problems
 The project was inspired by my work at the Cline Center.
 I work on the Composition of Religious and Ethnic Groups (CREG) Project, and my task is to merge several existing datasets on ethnic groups in one master dataset, with a region focus on Sub-Saharan Africa.
-For every match I make between datasets, I have to update the master dataset, record the rationale, and provide the sources that support the match.
+For every match I make between datasets, I have to update the master dataset, record the rationale in the documentation, as well as the sources that support the match.
 That being said, we have documentation for *every single data point* in the master dataset.

 We use Microsoft Excel to edit the master dataset, and Microsoft Word to document the matches.